konnikamii/springboot-java-task-app/README.md

 - The **frontend** will be available at [http://localhost:3000](http://localhost:3000)
 - The **backend** will be available at [http://localhost:8080](http://localhost:8080)

 Try creating an account and logging in.
-There db is prepopulated with a few users and tasks.
+The database is auto-populated with a few users and tasks.

 ---